BioKIC/symbiota-docs/content/coll_manager/upload/specify/_index.en.md

 keywords: ["specify","import","upload"]
 ---

-Collections in a Symbiota portal can import their data from a Specify instance using built-in Specify tools.
+Collections that manage their data in Specify 6 can push a copy of their data to a Symbiota portal using built-in Specify tools.
 Instructions for this process can be found here.